-The HCEI Road Map sets out the Steering Committee and working groups' long-term strategy toward energy independence.
+The HCEI Road Map sets out a long-term strategy toward energy independence.

 HCEI Road Map, 2011 Edition (full version)

-The first of the major outputs from the working group process was a request from the stakeholders for Booz Allen Hamilton to develop a high-level analysis of how 70% could be achieved—work that eventually became known as the scenario or “wedge” analysis.
-Although the wedge analysis is the basis upon which much of the additional follow-on work was conducted, it was only the first of many different studies undertaken on behalf of the working groups.
+The first of the major outputs from the group process was a request from the stakeholders for a high-level analysis of how 70% could be achieved—work that eventually became known as the scenario or “wedge” analysis.
+Although the wedge analysis is the basis upon which much of the additional follow-on work was conducted, it was only the first of many different studies undertaken on behalf of the group.

 Click for report and report summary below.